risk-first/website/docs/thinking/Cadence.md

 That'd be neat, eh?
 If you did have this, would there be any point at all in a compiler?
 Probably not, right?

 The whole _reason_ we have tools like compilers is because they give us a short-cut way to get some limited experience of reality _faster_ than would otherwise be possible.
-Because cadence is really important:  the faster we test our ideas, the more quickly we'll find out if they're correct or not.
+Because cadence is really important:  the faster we test our ideas, the more quickly we'll find out if they're correct or not and the faster we can back out of the bets that aren't [paying off](Payoff.md)

 ### Development Cycle Time